AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 Effectively Writing Medical School Application Hobbies

-In order to write about your hobbies effectively, you must connect the activity to your personal growth and how it has impacted your relationship to medicine.
+To write about your hobbies effectively, you must connect the activity to your personal growth and how it has affected your relationship with medicine.

 Admissions committees are looking for depth.
-Don’t provide superficial reasons, such as, “I like to travel,” or, “I just play basketball for the fun of it.”
-Dive deep into the specific elements of the hobby—a hobby you’ll continue to practice throughout your future medical career.
+Don’t provide superficial reasons, such as “I like to travel” or “I just play basketball for the fun of it.”
+Dive deep into the specific elements of the hobby, a hobby you’ll continue to practice throughout your future medical career.
 Explain the what and the how of the hobby, but always leave room for the why.
-The why is the most important aspect to break down, and it will make the hobby unique to you.
+The why is the most important aspect to break down, and it will make the hobby uniquely yours.

-If you’ve participated in a lot of team sports, regardless of the level you played at, you can connect your experience with working as a team and being a team player to medical school and your future career.
+If you’ve participated in many team sports, regardless of the level you played at, you can connect your experience working as a team and being a team player to medical school and your future career.

 Doctors work as part of a team on a daily basis, and your ability to be a functioning member of the team is crucial to your future success.
-You must know each team member’s strengths and weaknesses and how best to utilize them in order to function optimally.
+You must know each team member’s strengths and weaknesses, and how best to leverage them to function optimally.
 Explain how your participation in team sports has shown you the value of teamwork and how to work as an effective part of a team.

-If your interests are more artistic in nature, such as music, art, or acting, you might speak about how your hobby has taught you to live in the moment and be present.
+If your interests are more artistic, such as music, art, or acting, you might discuss how your hobby has taught you to live in the moment and be present.

 So much of being a premed and medical student is looking toward the future.
 It takes a long, long time to become a professional physician, and it’s easy for medical students to constantly look to the horizon, never keeping their minds on where they are and what they’re doing.
 You may explain how a passion for the arts has helped you cultivate an ability to appreciate the little things in life and focus on the journey, not the destination.

-Not only can this help you with your studies, but your artistic passion and insight could also help your bedside manner, as you’ll be able to engage with patients about music, movies, or art.
-Your ability to be present and make the most of the moment could also help you ease the mind of a patient you had to deliver bad news to.
+Not only can this help you with your studies, but your artistic passion and insight could also enhance your bedside manner, as you’ll be able to engage patients by talking about music, movies, or art.
+Your ability to be present and make the most of the moment could also help you ease a patient’s mind after delivering bad news.

 No matter what your hobby is, highlight the amount of time and effort you’ve put into it.
 If your hobby is traveling, how many places have you traveled to?
 If you’re a chef, how long have you been cooking?
 If you’re into team sports, how many years have you played?